 Priority Action Area Target Indicator SDG Indicator (if applicable) Tier SRHR Priority Action Area 1: EXPAND COMPREHENSIVE SEXUALITY EDUCATION Target 1: Increase delivery of comprehensive sexuality education in and out of school reaching 50 million more children, adolescents, and youth in all their diversity by 2026.
 Estimated number of school aged children covered by education policies that guide the delivery of life-skills based HIV and sexuality education according to international standards, disaggregated by age (5-8, 9-11, 12-15 and 16-19) II SRHR Priority Action Area 2: INCREASE THE AVAILABILITY, ACCESSIBILITY, ACCEPTABILITY AND QUALITY OF CONTRACEPTION AND Target 2: Within a comprehensive framework that includes SRHR services as an essential component of UHC for all people, increase the quality of and access to contraceptive services for 50 million more adolescent girls and women in all their diversity.
-Unmet need for family planning: all modern methods (number and percentage) 3.7.1 l COMPREHENSIVE ABORTION SERVICES Target 3: Support removal of restrictive policies and legal barriers, ensuring 50 million more adolescent girls and women in all their diversity live in jurisdictions where they can access safe and legal abortion by 2026.
-Number of countries with laws and regulations that guarantee full and equal access to women and men aged 15 years and older to sexual and reproductive health care, information and education (Abortion and Post Abortion) 5.6.2 (sub- component 3 and 4) l SRHR Priority Action Area 3: INCREASE SRHR DECISION- MAKING & BODILY AUTONOMY Target 4: Through gender norms change and increasing knowledge of rights, empower all people including 260 million more girls, adolescents and women in all of their diversity to make autonomous decisions about their bodies, sexuality and reproduction by 2026 Proportion of women aged 15-49 years who make their own informed decisions regarding sexual relations, contraceptive use and reproductive health care 5.6.1 I Target 5: Enact legal and policy change to protect and promote bodily autonomy and SRHR in at least 20 countries by 2026.
+Unmet need for family planning: all modern methods (number and percentage) 3.7.1 I COMPREHENSIVE ABORTION SERVICES RVICES Target 3: Support removal of restrictive policies and legal barriers, ensuring 50 regulations that guarantee full and equivalent million more adolescent girls and women in all their diversity live in jurisdictions where regulations that guarantee full and equal access to women and men aged 15 years and older to sexual and reproductive health care, information and education (Abortion 5.6.2 (sub- component 3 and 4) I SRHR Priority Action Area 3: INCREASE SRHR DECISION- MAKING & BODILY AUTONOMY Target 4: Through gender norms change and increasing knowledge of rights, empower all people including 260 million more girls, adolescents and women in all of their diversity to make autonomous decisions about their bodies, sexuality and reproduction by 2026 Proportion of women aged 15-49 years who make their own informed decisions regarding sexual relations, contraceptive use and reproductive health care 5.6.1 I Target 5: Enact legal and policy change to protect and promote bodily autonomy and SRHR in at least 20 countries by 2026.
 Number of countries with laws and regulations that guarantee full and equal access to women and men aged 15 years and older to sexual and reproductive health care, information and education.
-5.6.2 I SRHR Priority Action Area 4: STRENGTHEN GIRLS, WOMEN'S AND FEMINIST ORGANIZATIONS AND NETWORKS TO PROMOTE AND DEFEND THEIR RIGHT TO BODILY AUTONOMY AND Target 6: Increase accountability to, participation of and support for autonomous feminist and women's organizations (including girl and adolescent-led, and indigenous organizations and collectives), women human rights defenders and peacebuilders.
+5.6.2 I SRHR Priority Action Area 4: STRENGTHEN GIRLS, WOMEN'S AND FEMINIST ORGANIZATIONS AND NETWORKS TO PROMOTE AND DEFEND THEIR RIGHT TO Target 6: Increase accountability to, participation of and support for autonomous feminist and women's organizations (including girl and adolescent-led, and indigenous organizations and collectives), women human rights defenders and peacebuilders.
 Proportion of countries with strong and autonomous feminist movements.
-III SRHR Target 7: Strengthen organizations, networks and movements working to promote and protect bodily autonomy and SRHR.
-Share and amount of bilateral ODA that integrates or is dedicated to gender equality in the "Population Policies and Programmes and Reproductive Health" sector.
-II
+III BODILY AUTONOMY AND SRHR Target 7: Strengthen organizations, networks and movements working to promote and protect bodily autonomy and SRHR.
+Share and amount of bilateral ODA that integrates or is dedicated to gender equality in the "Population Policies and Programmes and Reproductive Health" integrates or is dedicated to gender equality in the "Population Policies and II